 Each man was fined £3 and Leathem was ordered to pay £1 7s and Griffin 10s.
 6d costs.

-Battle of Britain Parade Sunday Programme: A great combined parade, representative of all services will take place at Coventry Next Sunday 26th September 1943.
+September 26th – Battle of Britain Parade Sunday Programme: A great combined parade, representative of all services will take place at Coventry.
 The Mayor (Mrs Emily Smith) will take the salute accompanied by a group Captain A. G. Miller and Brigadier A. Smith.

 Council committee objects to a market opening on the site of the former Rex Cinema.
 The objection was based not on the increase of competition, but to the fact that a new market site, distant from others was proposed.
 It was felt that this helped to removed opportunities for comparison of traders offers by the shopping public.

-October: Market opens on the site of the Rex Cinema – Grand opening of the Rex Market at 10.30 Friday 9th October 1953 by the Lord Mayor of Coventry.
-Manged by Mr Leslie Walker Special displays of materials, dresses art ware, fancy and leather goods, chinaware, laces, ladies & Gentlemen’s wear, shoes, hardware, jewellery, books, novels, animal foods, pet shop, toys, confectionery, fresh fruit and vegetables, flowers, plants, light refreshments, ices, children’s roundabout.
+October 9th – Market opens on the site of the Rex Cinema – Grand opening of the Rex Market at 10.30 Friday 9th October 1953 by the Lord Mayor of Coventry.
+Managed by Mr Leslie Walker Special displays of materials, dresses art ware, fancy and leather goods, chinaware, laces, ladies & Gentlemen’s wear, shoes, hardware, jewellery, books, novels, animal foods, pet shop, toys, confectionery, fresh fruit and vegetables, flowers, plants, light refreshments, ices, children’s roundabout.
 It’s a market well worth visiting.

-Public notice – Coventry council compulsory order public notice.
+Public notice – Coventry council give public notice of compulsory order to buy the land.

 Coventry Council compulsory purchase the Rex Buildings Corporation Street at a cost of £82,475 as part of the Smithford Way redevelopment plan which include a 13 storey tower block.